 The physicians at the Susan and Leonard Feinstein IBD Center are focusing their work on helping patients suffering with IBD.
-The disease prevention strategies first focus on preventing flares and thus preventing patients from experiencing complications related to IBD.
 We create customized treatment plans based on the latest research spearheaded by members of our research team.
-We are continuously studying ways to predict which patients will develop symptoms and optimize their therapies before symptoms start.
+We are continuously studying ways to predict who will develop symptoms and make the most of therapies before symptoms start.

-Our research team has also developed a very exciting program dedicated to studying aspects of each patient’s life before developing IBD.
-The overall goal of this project is to define important events happening in the gastrointestinal tract before IBD happens.
-We plan to study populations where the risk of developing IBD is higher, namely, large families where multiple members are affected with IBD, babies born from mothers with IBD, and siblings of IBD patients.
+Our research team has also developed a very exciting program, Life Before IBD, dedicated to studying aspects of each patient’s life before developing IBD.
+The overall goal of this project is to define important developments in the gastrointestinal tract before IBD occurs.
+We plan to study risks for IBD in large families with many members who have IBD.
+We also want to study babies of mothers with IBD and siblings of IBD patients.

-This program will allow us to better understand why relatives from patients with IBD have a higher risk of developing the disease, and to identify key events happening before the development of the disease.
-We believe that the results of this study may help us understand how we can prevent the disease from ever happening, especially in these high-risk groups.
+We believe that the results of Life Before IBD study may help us understand how we can prevent the disease from ever happening, especially in high-risk groups.

-To find out more about our Life Before IBD program and the eligibility to participate in these studies please contact us at firstname.lastname@example.org.
+To find out more about our Life Before IBD program, or if you’re eligible to participate because you have a large family with IBD, please email us at firstname.lastname@example.org.

 Clinical Trials Program

-Mount Sinai has always been on the forefront of the research and treatment of inflammatory bowel disease (IBD) like Crohn’s disease and ulcerative colitis.
-As part of our efforts to better understand these diseases and develop new therapies for IBD, The Icahn School of Medicine at Mount Sinai has developed The Mount Sinai Crohn’s and Colitis Registry (MSCCR).
-The goal of this innovative study is to create a database of clinical information and a repository of biological specimens for genetic, molecular and microbiological research to better understand IBD and help develop new therapies.
-Patients who are not diagnosed with IBD but undergoing a colonoscopy can also participate and contribute to making a difference!
+Mount Sinai has always been on the forefront of the research and treatment of inflammatory bowel disease (IBD): Crohn’s disease and ulcerative colitis.
+As part of our efforts to better understand these diseases and develop new therapies for IBD, the Icahn School of Medicine at Mount Sinai has developed the Mount Sinai Crohn’s and Colitis Registry (MSCCR).

 Anabella Castillo, RN, MPH